 During the party, Dina, Beth and I were reminiscing about all that Strawberry Shortcake had meant to us when we were little girls.
 (Yes, we were aging ourselves!)
 There really is something powerful about that strawberry scent though.
 I remember going to a toy fair a year or so ago and being drawn to the Strawberry Shortcake doll.
 I couldn’t help myself…I just had to sniff it…and I was so happy that she smelled just like I remembered!
 It was great to see that this generation of little girls also enjoy Strawberry Shortcake.
 (The boys tended to enjoy her friend, “Twisted Whiskers” the best.)
 You can tune into The Hub network to catch all of these new shows.
 Meanwhile, here is a super-cute little video clip that Beth put together of the gathering:

 I have already aged myself.
 Now, it is your turn.
 Did you have a Strawberry Shortcake Doll when you were a little girl?
-Do the little girls in your life enjoy playing with her today?If you enjoyed this post, then please consider sharing it with your friends.
-Also, don't forget to sign up for my email newsletter so that you don't miss future updates.
+Do the little girls in your life enjoy playing with her today?If you enjoyed this post, please forward it to a friend or tell them to sign up here.
 Thanks!